Self Build Mortgages

 Building a home can be a complicated and stressful process and arranging for a mortgage loan can add more challenges to your project so seeking professional advice can help save you time and provide you with the guidance you need.
-Get in touch today and we can help you find the lenders and deals most appropriate for your needs and circumstances from our extensive panel of lenders who are from on and off the high street and including specialist lenders.
+Get in touch today and we can help you find the lenders and deals most appropriate for your needs and circumstances from our extensive panel of specialist lenders.

 How much deposit do I need for a self-build mortgage?

 A minimum 5% deposit is needed for a self-build loan.
 This amount should cover the cost of materials and labour.
 The deposit is typically paid at the start of construction.